h0udinni/h0udinni/README.md

 - 👯 I’m looking to collaborate on projects envolving Python and Cybersecurity.
 - 🤔 I’m looking for help with Github and Python.
 - 💬 Ask me about Information Security.
-- ⚡ Fun fact: I play Guitar.
+- ⚡ Fun fact: I love to read.